GDP-Master/Design-Process-Modifying-Tic-Tac-Toe/docs/instructions.md

 ### Make a Prototype

-Once you have a new version of Tic-Tac-Toe, use the [sample instructions][] as a model, and write up the instructions for the game.
+Once you have a new version of Tic-Tac-Toe, use the [sample instructions][sample-instructions] as a model, and write up the instructions for the game.
 We will use these when we playtest. **Be sure that your instructions include: the names of the designers, the block of your class, and the title of your game.**

+Be sure to share the instructions with all of the members of your team.

 <!-- Don't edit links here, change them in _data/assignment.yml instead, -->